cschech/CBSD/README.md

 As of writing, distcc/linux clang would look to be a good candidate for trying to bootstrap the compilation away from the initially-installed OpenBSD system.
 Trying to do it purely from scratch is difficult (cf. Waite's STAGE2), GNU Mes.
 Clean-room reimplementation is intractable.

+# Complete automation of the OpenBSD build process

+Merely requires concerted effort.
+A worthwhile direction for further development effort.

 # Insufficient Workarounds

 OPSEC, COMSEC, encryption: